history-of-science-society/meeting/docs/cfp.md

 ## HSS/SHOT Joint Session

-Session proposals addressing themes and issues with interest to both societies are particularly welcome and will be included in both programs as joint HSS and SHOT sessions.
+Session proposals addressing themes and issues with interest to both societies are particularly welcome and will be included in both HSS and SHOT programs as joint sessions.
 When submitting a proposal for a joint session, please make explicit in your session abstract why/how your session brings together approaches/themes/speakers of interest to both HSS and SHOT.
+Additionally, select the option for joint session inclusion on the abstract form.
+Finally, authors and organizers must submit their proposals to the HSS and SHOT.

 ## Submit an Abstract